-Dr. Shaffer will be reviewing applications for the admission of a Clinical or Behavioral and Brain Sciences graduate student for Fall 2017.
+Dr. Shaffer will be reviewing applications for the admission of graduate students for Fall 2019.

 Ph.D., University of Minnesota, 2008

 I am trained as a developmental and clinical psychologist, and I mentor and train students in both disciplines, and in the intersections of these fields.
 My research currently focuses on the study of family and close relationships as contexts for risk and protection in development.
 I approach psychological research and practice from a developmental psychopathology perspective, which is informed by the simultaneous consideration of both competence and psychopathology, and emphasizes developmental processes of risk and resilience in pathways to adaptation or maladaptation.
 Currently, my program of research comprises four major areas, encompassing both developmental research and the application of this research to prevention/intervention contexts:

 This area of research includes processes of communicating about emotions in close relationships (i.e., parent-child or romantic relationships), both directly and indirectly.